confluence/python-textbok/python_notes/Python_Basics.rst

 ..
 Note:: In Python 2, the operator ``/`` performed integer division
-          if both the dividend and the divisor were integers, and floating point division if at least one of them was a float.
+          if both the dividend and the divisor were integers, and floating-point division if at least one of them was a float.
           In Python 3, ``/`` *always* performs floating-point division and ``//`` *always* performs integer division -- even if the dividend and divisor are floats!